thetestgame/panda3d-rest/README.md

 - The Panda3D SDK (get it <a href="http://www.panda3d.org/download.php?sdk">here</a>)
 - CMake 2.6 or higher (get it <a href="https://cmake.org/download/">here</a>)
-- windows only: The thirdparty folder installed in the Panda3D sdk folder (See <a href="https://www.panda3d.org/forums/viewtopic.php?f=9&t=18775">here</a>)
 - Cython (get it <a href="https://cython.org/">here</a>)

 ## License